Skip to main content

 Anterior uveitis

-Uveitis is the inflammation of of the blood vessels between the back and the front of the eye.
+Uveitis is the inflammation of the blood vessels between the back and the front of the eye.
 Anterior uveitis is inflammation of the front of the eye: the iris (the round hole that light goes through) and the ciliary body (the muscles and connective tissue behind the eye's surface).
 Uveitis can affect adults and children, and there's typically no cause that can be identified.

 You should go to the ER or walk-in ophthalmology clinic immediately.
 You cannot shrug off this "pink eye" because there's a possibility of vision loss without treatment.
 You must see an ophthalmologist within 24 hours for follow-up after your initial treatment.